jerbob92/wazero-emscripten-embind/README.md

 can be used for both Web and WASI WebAssembly builds.

-The difference between this implementation and the Emscripten implementation is that this implementation tries to be as strict as possible regarding the types that are encoded/decoded, while in the Emscripten implementation a lot is trusted to the JS VM to cast between types, something we can't do in Go.
+The difference between this implementation and the Emscripten implementation is that this implementation tries to be as strict as possible during runtime regarding the types that are encoded/decoded, while in the Emscripten implementation a lot is trusted to the browser WebAssembly VM to cast between types, something we can't do in Go.

 ## Compiling with Emscripten to WebAssembly with Embind